DavidVorick/CodeCommit/UserSpecification.md

 ### Committing Code

-The 'committing-code' workflow uses LLMs to run prgramming tasks and is the default workflow of the 'code-commit' binary.
+The 'committing-code' workflow uses LLMs to run programming tasks and is the default workflow of the 'code-commit' binary.
 Other workflows can be specified with flags, and if no workflow flags are provided the binary will assume that it is supposed to execute the workflow for committing code.